icai-imat-deep-learning/deep-learning/labs/l1/solution/README.md

 ### ReLU class (QA test, 1 point)

-This class is contained in the src.models and must be completed using only matrix operations.
+This class is contained in the src.models and must be completed using only matrix operations (loops or other functions as torch.where are not allowed).
 The functionality must be the same as the torch.nn.ReLU class from PyTorch.

 ### Linear class (QA test, 1 point)

-This class is contained in the src.models and must be completed using only matrix operations.
+This class is contained in the src.models and must be completed using only matrix operations (loops or other functions as torch.where are not allowed).
 The conventions used must be the PyTorch ones.

 ### MyModel class (QA test, 1 point)